You are here:

 - Others: Other common laboratory tests include a white blood cell count, a blood test for anemia, which is common in rheumatoid arthritis; the erythrocyte sedimentation rate (often called the sed rate), which measures inflammation in the body; and C-reactive protein, another common test for inflammation that is useful both in making a diagnosis and monitoring disease activity and response to anti-inflammatory therapy.

-X rays: X rays are used to determine the degree of joint destruction.
+Imaging tests: X-rays are used to determine the degree of joint destruction.
 They are not useful in the early stages of rheumatoid arthritis before bone damage is evident; however, they may be used to rule out other causes of joint pain.
 They may also be used later to monitor the progression of the disease.
+Magnetic resonance imaging (MRI) and ultrasound may be useful in identifying the early stages of rheumatoid arthritis and can help determine the severity of the disease.

 Doctors use a variety of approaches to treat rheumatoid arthritis.
 These are used in different combinations and at different times during the course of the disease and are chosen according to the patient’s individual situation.
 No matter what treatment the doctor and patient choose, however, the goals are the same: to relieve pain, reduce inflammation, slow down or stop joint damage, and improve the person’s sense of well-being and ability to function.